sujoy-kr/medicine-data-scraper-with-proxy-rotation/readme.md

 ## Notes

 Use responsibly and respect the site's terms.
 Proxy rotation is required to avoid Cloudflare blocking.
-This is only for educational purpose.
+This is for educational purpose only.
 Don't misuse.